 Although imprisonment rates in 2010 decreased in 34 states, they increased in 16 states, most notably Arkansas, Illinois, Iowa, and West Virginia.

 In the South, where incarceration rates have been historically high, the rate is almost double the rate in the Northeast (see Table 1).
 Recent "tough-on-crime" policies are largely responsible for sending growing numbers of people to prison in the South and keeping them there longer.5 Louisiana's incarceration rate is the highest in the nation (867 per 100,000 residents).

 Male and Female Imprisonment Rates by Region, 2010

-Note: Imprisonment rate is the number of prisoners sentenced to more than 1 year per 100,000 U.S. residents.
+Clarification, Oct.
+28, 2014: Imprisonment rate is the number of prisoners in state or federal custody sentenced to more than 1 year per 100,000 U.S. residents.
+Does not include inmates of city or county jails or other detention facilities.
 Based on census estimates for Jan.
 1, 2010.

 Source: Bureau of Justice Statistics, National Prisoner Statistics Program and unpublished U.S. Census Bureau Jan.
 1 population estimates.